uwspstar/FullStack/AWS-Certification/readme.md

 - S3- IA
   ```
   (Infrequently Accessed): For data that is accessed less frequently,
   but requires rapid access when needed.
-Lower fee than S3, but you are charged a retrieval fee
+Lower fee than S3, but you are charged a retrieval fee.

+  The need to immediate access is an important requirement along with cost.
+  Glacier has a long recovery time at a low cost or a shorter recovery time at a high cost,
+  and 1Zone-IA has a lower Availability level
+  which means that it may not be available when needed.
   ```
-- S3 One Zone- IA
+- S3 One Zone- IA  (99.50% availability)
   ```
   For where you want a lower-cost option for infrequently access data,
   but do not require the multiple avilablitty Zone data resilience.